lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 # IP based Data Transmission

 ## SCHC over User Plane transmissions
 Deploying SCHC only over the radio link would require to place it as part of the User Plane data transmission.
 The User Plane utilizes the protocol stack of the Access Stratum (AS) for data transfer.
 AS (Access Stratum) is the functional layer responsible for transporting data over wireless connection and managing radio resources.
 The user plane AS has support for features such as reliability, segmentation and concatenation.
 The transmissions of the AS make use of link adaptation, meaning that the transport format utilized for the transmissions are optimized according to the radio conditions, the number of bits to transmit and the power and interference constrains.
 That means that the number of bits transmitted over the air depends of the Modulation and Coding Schemes (MCS) selected.
 The transmissions in the physical layer happens at network synchronized intervals of times called TTI (Transmission Time Interval).
 The transmission of a Transport Block (TB) is completed during, at least, one TTI.
 Each Transport Block has a different MCS and number of bits available to transmit.
-The Transport Blocks characteristics are defined by the MAC technical specification [TGPP36321].
-The Access Stratum for User Plane is comprised by Packet Data Convergence Protocol (PDCP) [TGPP36323], Radio Link Protocol (RLC)[TGPP36322], Medium Access Control protocol (MAC)[TGPP36321] and the Physical Layer [TGPP36201].
+The Transport Blocks characteristics are defined by the MAC technical specification TGPP36321.
+The Access Stratum for User Plane is comprised by Packet Data Convergence Protocol (PDCP) TGPP36323, Radio Link Protocol (RLC) TGPP36322, Medium Access Control protocol (MAC) TGPP36321 and the Physical Layer TGPP36201.
 More details of this protocols are given in the Appendix.

 ### SCHC Entities Placing
 The current architecture provides support for header compression in PDCP utilizing RoHC {{RFC5795}}.
 Therefore SCHC entities can be deployed in similar fashion without need for major changes in the 3GPP specifications.